 - 1. A postgraduate degree, ideally a doctoral degree, in a relevant topic. - 2.
-Relevant experience in designing and implementing transmission models. - 3.
+Relevant experience in data management and analysis of electronic health record data using statistical software programs such as Stata, Python or R. - 3.
 Contributions to written output, preferably peer-reviewed, as expected by the subject area/discipline in terms of types and volume of outputs. - 4.
 Proven ability to work independently, as well as collaboratively as part of a research team, and proven ability to meet research deadlines. - 5.
 Evidence of excellent interpersonal skills, including the ability to communicate effectively both orally and in writing - 6.
 Evidence of good organizational skills, including effective time management. - 7.
-Proven experience in stratified transmission models. - 8.
-Experience fitting models to data, ideally in a Bayesian framework. - 9.
-Proven ability to program in R and/or C++.
+Experience in the development and validation of risk prediction models.